Al-Shabab claims attack on UAE military in Somalia

 How did a UN helicopter fall into al-Shabab’s hands in Somalia?

 The attack on Saturday targeted troops at the General Gordon military base.
-Details about the attack and casualties remain scarce.
+Details, including the number of casualties, remain scarce.
 Somali President Hassan Sheikh Mohamud offered his condolences to the UAE.

-The UAE’s Ministry of Defence announced the death of three of its troops and a Bahraini soldier in a “terrorist act”, adding only that two others were wounded.
+The UAE’s Ministry of Defence initially announced the death of three of its troops and a Bahraini soldier in a “terrorist act,” adding only that two others were wounded.

+It added that one of the injured had died on arrival in Abu Dhabi on Sunday.

 Anwar Gargash, a senior Emirati diplomat, offered condolences to those killed and a quick recovery for those wounded.